16 Tricks to Prevent Spring Allergies From Taking Over Your Life

 Cleaning up before getting into bed helps remove pollen from your hair and skin, which reduces irritation.
 And make the bedroom a no-pet zone, especially if your pup has been outside, as pollen can cling to his fur, the same way it does your hair.
 "Keep your door shut so your pet can’t even cross the threshold," suggests Dr. Parikh.
 "Also, getting rid of carpet and rugs helps as they trap many dust mites within them.
 HEPA air purifiers are extremely helpful for pet dander and mold, but dust mites and pollen are too small to be filtered."

 A study published in 2015 in Ophthalmology shows that dye eye—the culprit behind, red, itchy, watery eyes—strikes most often in spring, just as airborne allergens are surging.
 To avoid allergy eyes, Tania Elliott, MD, spokesperson for the American College of Allergy, Asthma, and Immunology, suggests swapping your contact lenses for eyeglasses.
 If you do wear contacts, "switch to daily throwaway lenses since pollen can get stuck to the lenses," she says.
 "Eyeglasses can also shield your eyes, eyelids, and eyelashes from pollen.
 Pollen can get stuck in between the lashes, so people also find it helpful to do eye scrubs in the evenings with baby shampoo to get rid of pollen that may be sitting there irritating your eyes.
 Avoid rubbing your eyes."

 Minimize activities outdoors when pollen counts are at their peak

-Pollen is typically at its highest point during midday and afternoon hours, so those who suffer with allergies and asthma should avoid going outside during those times of day.
-Brush up on these 11 allergy myths you probably still believe.
+Pollen is typically at its highest point during midday and afternoon hours, so those who suffer from allergies and asthma should avoid going outside during those times of the day.
+Brush up on these allergy myths you probably still believe.